junxit/us-congress-bills-110/metadata.md

 - 2007-03-07 — Introduced in House
 - 2007-03-07 — Introduced in House
 - 2007-03-07 — Referred to the House Committee on Oversight and Government Reform.
+- 2007-05-14 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-05-14 — Considered as unfinished business. (consideration: CR H4931-4932)
+- 2007-05-14 — Considered under suspension of the rules. (consideration: CR H4920-4922)
+- 2007-05-14 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+223.
+- 2007-05-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-05-14 — Mr. Davis (IL) moved to suspend the rules and agree to the resolution.
+- 2007-05-14 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 369 - 0 (Roll no. 343). (text: CR H4920)
+- 2007-05-14 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 369 - 0 (Roll no. 343).(text: CR H4920)